Rent safe and private dog parks hosted by locals

 • Team or single-dog?
 A single dog and handler run the course at a time

 • Are dogs loose at the same time?
 (Is the sport reactive dog friendly?)
-Dogs can often see each other, but the course is usually sectioned off
+Dogs can often see each other, but the performance area is usually sectioned off

 Rally obedience, also known as rally-O, is a dog sport that combines elements of traditional obedience training and agility.
 It is designed to test a dog and handler's teamwork, grasp of obedience skills, and ability to navigate a course while reading each other's body signals.

-Canine freestyle, also known as musical canine freestyle or dog dancing, is a creative and expressive dog sport that combines elements of obedience, tricks, and choreography set to music.
-It involves a dog and handler performing a routine of synchronized movements, tricks, and dance steps, showcasing their teamwork, coordination, and artistic interpretation.
+Canine freestyle, also known as musical canine freestyle or dog dancing, is a creative and expressive dog sport that combines elements of obedience, tricks, and choreography.
+The biggest draw?
+Handlers set their performances to music!
+In canine freestyle, a dog and their person perform a routine of synchronized movements, tricks, and dance steps.
+This impressive display showcases teamwork, coordination, and individual artistic interpretation.

 A dog runs canicross, a dog sport, with their owner

 With so many dog sport possibilities, it can be hard to know where to start.
-Here’s what we recommend to figure out which activity is the best fit for you and your pup.
+Here’s how to figure out which activity is the best fit for you and your pup!

 Attend a few competitions to see what different sports are like

 One of the best ways to get a feel for a dog sport is to visit an event in person.
-We recommend attending without your dog the first time, so that you can focus fully on the environment around you — and then decide if you think it looks like something your pup would enjoy.
+We recommend attending without your dog the first time so you can focus fully on the environment around you.
+Then decide if you think it looks like something your pup would enjoy!

 You can find local events in a few ways: